 As a church we support the world fair trade movement through the UK based organisation ‘Traidcraft’ which sources products from farmers, growers and artisans across the world ensuring that producers receive a fair price for their goods.
 Goods bearing the Fairtrade logo ensure that goods meet an accepted standard and that a fair price has been paid for them, enabling producers to pay fair wages to their workers.
 In addition, a Fairtrade premium is paid into a fund for workers and farmers, to use as they see fit to improve their local social, economic and environmental conditions.
 Traidcraft also sells goods made by reputable UK companies using raw materials sourced from around the world on a fairtrade basis.

 At Downing Place, we have a Traidcraft stall after the service on Sunday mornings selling cards and foodstuffs.
 Catalogues of Traidcraft’s full range are available and items can be ordered on request.
-During the refurbishment of the church in Downing Place the stall has been suspended but as soon as services recommence it will be up and running again.

 The profits from the sale of our Traidcraft goods are donated to Traidcraft’s sister organisation Traidcraft Exchange.
 This is a charity which works in producer countries to support some of the world’s most vulnerable farmers, workers and artisans to earn a better living by learning new skills and advocating for their rights.